Spencer-Easton/Apps-Script-reCAPTCHA-sample/README.md

 #Simple reCaptcha Example
-A sample project on how to use reCaptcha in you Google Apps Script webapps.
+A sample project on how to use reCaptcha in a Google Apps Script WebApp.

 ####Setup
 1) Add Code.gs and index.html to a new project.